Town of Viking

 "Viking - Home of the Sutters" is a phrase known to NHL hockey fans throughout North America.
 Six Sutter brothers played in the NHL during the 1980s all six have been the captain of their respective teams.
 As their playing careers have come to a close, they have turned their talents to coaching and scouting in the NHL ranks.

-The Town of Viking has been Provincial , National and International winners in Communities In Bloom, a national program designed to foster civic pride, environmental responsibility and beautification through community participation.
+The Town of Viking has been Provincial, National and International winners of Communities In Bloom, a national program designed to foster civic pride, environmental responsibility and beautification through community participation.

 An active, beautiful community with a rich Scandinavian history, the Town of Viking celebrated its 100th anniversary in July 2009.